OneScreenfulOfPython/screenfuls/README.md

   free to showcase something specific if that makes sense.
 Some of the teachers will be limited as to target platform; others won't.

-* If appropriate, include a pip requirements.txt
+* Pure-stdlib solutions are definitely good, but there's no problem with pulling in external modules.
+If appropriate, include a pip requirements.txt

+* Try to keep the root of your directory uncluttered: just the README.txt and the code itself plus any necessary media.
+  Use a subdirectory for screenshots or further explanations.
+  Keep it simple.

 Remember
 --------